Risk-Team/CAVAanalytics/README.md

 |:-------------------------------------------------------------------------------------------------------------------:|
 |                                                *CAVAanalytics steps*                                                |

 Below we give an example of how you can use CAVAanalytics to easily retrieve climate information (both past and future).
+More examples are available from the [CAVAanalytics website](file:///home/riccardo/Dropbox/RIKI/FAO/tools/CAVAanalytics/docs/articles/Introduction.html).

 **To load CORDEX-CORE data stored remotely**, set path.to.data to “CORDEX-CORE” and specify the domain.
 This will load CORDEX-CORE